Protesters block roads near Hong Kong airport

 Opponents saw the proposed extradition bill as an erosion of that “one country, two systems” framework.
 It would have allowed crime suspects to be sent to the mainland, where the Communist Party controls the court system.

-Lam, Hong Kong’s leader, suspended work on the law but protesters want it withdrawn completely.
+Lam, the Hong Kong leader, suspended work on the law but protesters want it withdrawn completely.
 They also have called for Lam’s resignation and democratic elections.

 Also Sunday, demonstrators outside the British Consulate called on London to grant citizenship to people born before the former colony was returned to China.

-About 200 protesters waved British flags and chanted “Equal rights now!” and “Stand with Hong Kong!”
+About 200 people waved British flags and chanted “Equal rights now!” and “Stand with Hong Kong!”

 A saxophonist in dark glasses played “God Save the Queen,” the British national anthem.

 Many wanted Britain to grant citizenship to people born in Hong Kong before 1997.
-London refused, instead giving people in the colony “British National Overseas” passports that can be used for travel but not settle in the United Kingdom.
+Instead of citizenship, London gave Hong Kong people “British National Overseas” passports that can be used for travel but not to settle in the United Kingdom.

 “I hope the British government can change its nationality law,” said a protester, Gary Law.